andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-three.md

 A capable and aligned team still needs to be motivated to continually kick goals for their organization.
 Motivation for developers is intrinsic - it comes from within themselves.
 Many modern studies have been done on what motivates people, which expel the notion of _carrots and sticks_ being effective, and instead work on creating environments in which motivation is best cultivated.
 [Dan Pink's Drive](https://www.youtube.com/watch?v=u6XAPnuFjJc) is a must-read for anyone looking for a deeper understanding on what motivates people who participate in creative work like software development.

-So how to we support and nurture intrinsic motivation in our teams?
+So how do we support and nurture intrinsic motivation in our teams?

 * **Autonomy** - allow teams to choose what problems the work on, who they work with, what technologies they utilize, what techniques they employ, when they work, how they work.
 The more freedom you can give a team in pursuing a goal, the more they will be motivated to own it.
 * **Mastery** - ensure teams have time to master their craft.
 Allow them to explore new techniques.
 Embrace failure and learn quickly.
 Ensure a culture of continuous learning and improvement exists.
 Encourage and support a high bar for quality and capability.